SuKSW/SuKSW.github.io/_posts/2020-11-25-big-picture-and-details.md

 - There are thoughts and ideas that just appear, without me being involved.

 These points does not mean that I am planning to delegate the responsibility of my actions to some other party.
 Rather it is me realizing the capacity of each human, and that none of us can completely know what we are capable of.
-Also, that we do not get to take the credit alone, even if we achieve something solely by ourselves, because we did not create the ourselves in the first place.
-Here, ourselves means living beings with an immune system, a digestion system, a system that can scan the surrounding using electromagnetic waves (eyes I mean), and many others; even if we completely leave out the brain.
+Also, that we do not get to take the credit alone, even if we achieve something solely by ourselves, because we did not create "ourselves" in the first place.
+Here, "ourselves" means living beings, with an immune system, a digestive system, a system that can scan the surrounding using electromagnetic waves (eyes I mean), and many more; even if we completely leave out the brain.

 As far as I understand, all I can do is take care of these systems properly and train them to become better, so that I will end up being a person who can help others do the same.